morta123456/Sales_Prediction/README.md

  - Use historical sales data and business-related features to predict future sales with high accuracy using **XGBoost**.

 **🔍 Identify Key Sales Drivers**
-  - Determine which factors (e.g., store type, product category, promotions, seasonality) have the strongest impact on sales.
+  - Determine which factors have the strongest impact on sales.

 **📊 Optimize Business Strategies**
   - Provide insights to support decision-making in inventory planning, pricing, and marketing.